robertmatthees/ga-rm.js-Interaction-Tracking-for-Google-Analytics/README.md

 Further:
 - Add "no interaction" init option (until min_time_on_page)
-- Add generic "time on page" tracker (init option) for a more accurate tracking in Google Analytics
+- Add generic "time on page" tracker (init option) for a more accurate Bounce Rate tracking in Google Analytics
 - Add class="ga-rm-form" to re-activate form analysis comfortably for all fields of an entire form element in case the default tracking has been switched off
 --------